archersama/coir/README.md

 We will release the dataset once the review process is complete, as its size exceeds the 200 MB limit imposed by the submission system.

+Currently, the package is non-operational due to the anonymization of the dataset.

 ## :coconut: What is CoIR?